Lucydln/lucydln.github.io/README.md

 ## 📖 Research Experience
 ### UCSB Cheadle Center for Biodiversity and Ecological Restoration (Machine Learning Research Intern) | September 2022– July 2024
-- Conducted [bee hair quantification research] (https://advance.sagepub.com/users/515590/articles/1215597-climate-explains-global-functional-trait-variation-in-bees) using computer vision and submitted the paper to Science and PNAS.
+- Conducted [bee hair quantification research](https://advance.sagepub.com/users/515590/articles/1215597-climate-explains-global-functional-trait-variation-in-bees) using computer vision and submitted the paper to Science and PNAS.
 - Designed bee hairiness scores metrics combining image classification ResNet model and image regression model with Pytorch and achieved RMSE value of 0.31.
 - Improved image segmentation on bee hair using UNet with PyTorch on bee images and boosted the accuracy from 76% to 89%.
 - Performed texture analysis such as entropy analysis and fractal dimension to establish the evaluation protocol for bee hairiness.

+---

 I am passionate about applying data science and engineering to create impactful solutions.
 Feel free to reach out to collaborate or discuss my work!